blueoptimaltd/gerrit-delete-project-plugin/src/main/resources/Documentation/config.md

 	By default false.

+plugin.@PLUGIN@.enablePreserveOption

+Warning: **This option is not configurable in the WANdisco fork of the delete-project plugin.
+Please refer to about.md for more information**.

+:	Whether the "Preserve git repository" option is enabled for the user on the
+    UI and ssh delete-project command.

+	Disabling the preserve option means the user does not have access to the preserve option on the UI and ssh delete-project command.

+	If this is set to false, then preserving deleted git repositories is disabled.

+	By default true.

 plugin.@PLUGIN@.parentForDeletedProjects
 :	The name of the project that is used as parent for all deleted
 	projects that were preserved by hiding them.